JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 ![](images/11.png)

-If you have multiple service sending data to SEQ, the logs might become difficult to read.
+If you have multiple services sending data to SEQ, the logs might become difficult to read.
 You can specific attributes when sending logs, such as the service name:

 6. Add attributes for service name